- A Cat’s Natural Behavior

 For generations, humans have used plant-based substances for sustenance and medical solutions.
 Plants contain molecular compounds that contribute to well-being and longevity.

 CBD comes from the cannabis plant, which is famous for the euphoric high generated by a completely different compound called THC .
 THC is the compound responsible for the psychoactive properties found in marijuana.
 CBD for pets does not contain THC.
 It is a safe and well-tolerated compound that has benefits for people and their pets.

-Anxiety in Cats
+Stress in Cats